yo61/puppet-prometheus/README.md

 ## Background

-This module automates the install and configuration of Prometheus monitoring tool: https://prometheus.io/docs/introduction/overview/
+This module automates the install and configuration of Prometheus monitoring tool: [Prometheus web site](https://prometheus.io/docs/introduction/overview/)

 ### What This Module Affects